erisprotocol/docs/Vision/readme.md

 We believe that having concentrated liquidity for all liquid staking coins in the cosmos universe brings a big advantage to the Terra ecosystem.

 Having native liquidity on one cosmos DEFI chain brings many integration benefits for other products.
-Instead of introducing asynchronous complexities, dApps can seemlessly integrate with any yield generating token.
+Instead of introducing asynchronous complexities, dApps can seamlessly integrate with any yield generating token.

 Any amp[TOKEN] from any cosmos based chain can then be used on Terra.